embergen/embergen.github.io/content/post/2025-02-10-decision-tree-classification/index.md

 The last few entries have been a back-to-basics review of concepts I've already learned.
 I'm excited now to dive into something that I know _of_, but have not actually used a lot.

+**CART** stands for "Classification and Regression Trees."
+* Advantages:
+    * Simple to understand and interpret
+    * Easy to use
+    * Flexible with non-linear dependences between features/target
+    * No need to standardize/normalize features beforehand
+* Limitations:
+    * Classification trees can only produce orthoganal decision boundaries (perpendicular to axis)
+    * Sensitive to small variations in the training set
+    * High variance if trained without constraints (--> overfitting)

 What are classification trees?
 How do they work?
 * They use a sequence of if-else statements about features to infer labels.
 Each statement has one feature and one split.
 * They can work with non-linear relationships between features and labels.